muritane/coordination-architecture/luxury.md

 Luxury is appropriate when:

-* invariants are already robustly satisfied,
+- invariants are already robust,
-* surplus resources exist,
+- surplus resources exist,
-* stress horizons are short,
+- stress horizons are short,
-* and signaling has local utility.
+- signaling has local utility.

-It is inappropriate when:
+Luxury is inappropriate when:

-* viability is marginal,
+- viability is marginal,
-* drift is significant,
+- drift is significant,
-* or robustness is required.
+- robustness is required.

 ---

-## Closing Compression
+## Closing

 Luxury cannot renegotiate invariants.